jotslo/joshscript/README.md

 ```
 `> Hello, World!`
 # Instructions
-1. Edit association.bat and change the path, D:\Documents\Dev\JoshScript\source\JoshScript.py,  to the location of JoshScript.py
+1. Edit _association.bat_ and change the path, D:\Documents\Dev\JoshScript\source\JoshScript.py,
+to the location of your "JoshScript.py".

-2. Open notepad, write a program in JoshScript and hit 'Save As'
+2. Open a text editor, write a program in JoshScript and hit "Save As".

-3. Change the file type to 'All Files' and then name your program filename.jsh, filename being whatever name you would like to name your file
+3. Change the file type to "All Files" and then name your program
+anything you would like that ends in _.jsh_, for example "my_program.jsh".

-4. When opening the notepad file, open the file with association.bat
+4. To run your program, open the text file with _association.bat_.

 Your JoshScript code should now run successfully.
-(Note that you must have Python 3.6 installed for this to work)
+(Note: you need to have Python 3.6 installed for this to work)